n-rook/osfe-spell-balance/docs/doublelift.md

 **No changes**

-Time Stop is often not any better than Time Slow, so it might need to be improved a bit, but I'm not entirely sure at this point.
+Time Stop is often not any better than Time Slow, so it might need to be improved a bit.

 ## Rarity 4